Recipe: Anna Jones’ Raw Thai Citrus Crunch Salad

-1 medium red chile, seeded and finely chopped
+small red Thai chiles, seeded and finely chopped

 Handful cashews, crushed or coarsely chopped

 Use a vegetable peeler to peel the zucchini and carrots into ribbons and place them in a big bowl — it's okay to leave a little bit of the middle behind for the sake of your fingers.
-Shred the cabbage finely, slice the red pepper and scallions as finely as you can, and add to the bowl.
+Shred the cabbage finely, slice the red pepper and scallions as finely as you can, and add to the bowl; set aside.

-Now use a knife to cut the peel away from the grapefruit and lime.
-Roughly cut out all the segments from both, leaving the pith and membrane behind.
-Put the segments into a bowl, then mash them up so you are left with little juicy jewels of lime and grapefruit.
-Add these to the big bowl, too.
+Use a knife and cut the peel from the grapefruit and limes.
+Cut out all the segments from both, leaving the pith and membrane behind.
+Place the segments in a medium bowl and mash them up so you are left with little juicy jewels of lime and grapefruit.
+Add to the bowl or vegetables.

-Coarsely chop the basil and cilantro, then add all the basil, 1/2 the cilantro, and all the bean sprouts to the bowl.
-This will all keep well in the fridge until you are ready to eat.
+Coarsely chop the basil and cilantro.
+Add all the basil, 1/2 the cilantro, and all the bean sprouts to the bowl of vegetables.
+(This can refrigerated for up to 1 day.)